wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

     The web-proxy in wis2box proxies all files stored in the "wis2box-public" bucket under the path `WIS2BOX_URL/data/`

-The link for "License for this dataset" included in the metadata of your recommended dataset should now work.
+The link for "License for this dataset" included in the metadata of your recommended dataset should now work as expected.

 ## Conclusion